mulles/bluerobotics.github.io/brov2/assembly.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> Do not put to much force on the inox screws.
 As the hull is out of aluminium, thus it can be easily damaged.

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> Never unconnect Tether cable gland without following the steps of this documentation, otherwise you will damage the electrical connections.

 # Required Tools

 - \#2 Phillips head screwdriver